HIPAA Verified Backup Solutions

 by Sean Curiel, on Oct 20, 2020 6:15:00 AM

-Organizations that store and secure protected health information (PHI) understand that strict HIPAA Security and Privacy rules are in place to help protect the patient and the business.
+Organizations that store and secure protected health information (PHI) understand that strict HIPAA Security and Privacy rules are in place to help protect the patient and the business while also helping to prevent data loss.
 Adhering to these safeguards also helps to avoid both financial and criminal penalties that are issued to negligent businesses.

 According to Health and Human Services (HHS) 70% of the health care market isn't HIPAA compliant, while the Centers for Medicare & Medicaid (CMS) reveals that 79% of Meaningful Use audits have resulted in failure.
 (Healthcare providers who receive incentives from the Medicare or Medicaid programs may be requiried to show documentation supporting payment calculations and use of certified electronic health record technology (EHR).
 There is a requirement to perform a HIPAA Risk Assessment which includes vulnerability analysis, an action plan, and various monitoring and violation procedures.)

 So when it comes to data backup for healthcare institutions, there are clearly more questions that arise than for the typical (non-healthcare) small business.
 During the process of selecting backup solutions, considering vendors who have undergone specialized HIPAA training and verification programs can help to check-off many of the necessary requirements.